1jour1vin

 Nose

-When aired, it reveals an intense patchouli fragrance with intense red fruit notes.
+When aired, it releases an intense patchouli fragrance with notes of intense red berries

-A smooth juice, with depth and a mineral freshness worthy of its terroir on the Côte du Py.
+A smooth, full-bodied wine with a mineral freshness that reflects its terroir on the Côte du Py

 Serve